factorysh/docker-http-mirror/README.md

 Http mirror
 ===========

-A simple debugging tool for http routing and proxying.
+A simple http daemon for debugging http routing and proxying.

-Http-mirror response is JSON dump of the HTTP request.
+Http-mirror response's body is a JSON dump of the HTTP request.

 Demo
 ----